We know much more about Solomon than about the other kings of Israel and Judah for two reasons:

 Solomon builds the Jerusalem Temple

-Perhaps Solomon’s most famous achievement was the building of the Temple in Jerusalem.
+Perhaps Solomon’s most famous achievement was building the Temple in Jerusalem.
 The massive platform on which it was built still survives.

 The Temple of Dendur; Solomon’s Temple may have had a similar design